derek2403/memest-cutest-platform/README.md

 > *“What if we had a single platform that connected all these services into building blocks, letting users assemble custom workflows in one place?”*

-Thus, **Memest Cutest Project (MCP)** was born, a unified space where all your services coexist in one interface, powered by simple drag-and-drop building blocks and AI-driven orchestration for seamless cross-service tasks.
-We also gamified the visual process, so users can truly see and understand every interaction happening within the MCP—making cross-service integration as transparent and engaging as possible.
+Thus, **Memest Cutest Project** was born, a unified space where all your services coexist in one interface, powered by simple drag-and-drop building blocks and AI-driven orchestration for seamless cross-service tasks.
+We also gamified the visual process, so users can truly see and understand every interaction happening within the MCP making cross-service integration as transparent and engaging as possible.